salgadob/pw-blip-poc/README.md

  poc for blogpost

-`npm run start` to start server
+`yarn run start` to start client & server

-`npm run serve` to run index.js

-`npm run testNoFixtures` to run the no fixtures test
+`yarn run testNoFixtures` to run the no fixtures test

-`npm run testFixtures` to run fixtures test
+`yarn run testFixtures` to run fixtures test